 First of all, you need to find out if there is a firmware update available for your device.
-In order to do that, you will first need to know the exact model name of your device and the current firmware on it.
-Depending on what kind of device you have, you can find this information in various ways.
-You can usually find the model and firmware version:
+To do that, you first need to know your device’s exact model name and the current firmware on it.
+Depending on what kind of device you have, you can find information about the model of your device and its firmware version in various ways:

-- Printed on the package box of your device.
+- It is printed on the package box of your device.

 - Some devices come with bundled administration software.
-For instance, solid state drives from Intel offer an app called Intel Solid-State Drive Toolbox.
-If the manufacturer of your device offers such an app, it will probably show the model of your device and the firmware version on it.
+For instance, solid-state drives from Samsung offer an app called Samsung Magician, and Intel’s SSDs come with Intel Solid-State Drive Toolbox.
+If the manufacturer of your device offers such an app, it probably shows the model of your device and the firmware version on it.

 - Some devices that have a display, like smart TVs, show their model name and their firmware version inside their menus with settings.

 Once you know the exact model name and the current firmware version on your device, it’s time to check whether an update is available.
 To do that, go online and look for the support website offered by your device’s manufacturer.
-If you don’t know on which website to go to, you can either do a search with Google or Bing, or look for the website’s address on your device’s manual.
+If you don’t know which website to go to, you can either search with Google or Bing or look for the website’s address on your device’s manual.
 It should be listed there.

-Then, on the manufacturer’s support website, look for a section called Drivers, Firmware or Download.
+Then, on the manufacturer’s support website, look for a Drivers, Firmware, or Download section.
 Check if your device is listed and whether there are any new firmware updates available.
-Be very careful to identify your device exactly.
-A single letter or or different number in its name can mean that you’re looking at a different model than your own.
-Updating the firmware of your device with that from another device, even if only slightly different, will probably lead to a bricked device.
+Be very careful to identify your device precisely.
+A single letter or different number in its name can mean that you’re looking at a different model than your own.
+Updating the firmware of your device with that from another device, even if only slightly different, can likely lead to a bricked device.

 - Read the Readme file that is distributed with the new firmware update.
-If you see a Readme, don’t overlook it, as it will contain important information about the firmware and its upgrade procedure.
+If you see a Readme, don’t overlook it, as it probably contains essential information about the firmware and its upgrade procedure.

-- If you are going to use a computer to update the firmware of a device, make sure that that the computer has no antivirus running on it.
-An antivirus is always good, except during firmware updates.
-It might think that the firmware update process is a malicious process and, as such, it could block the update.
+- If you use a computer to update a device’s firmware, make sure that the computer has no third-party antivirus running on it.
+Having an antivirus installed for protection is always a good thing, except during firmware updates.
+It might think that the firmware update process is malicious, and, as such, it could block the update.
 You don’t want that.
 Temporarily disable your antivirus software until you finish the firmware upgrade.

-- If you’re going to update the firmware on a device using a USB memory stick or any other kind of external memory, make sure that you use a good memory stick.
-A USB memory stick or an external hard drive with bad blocks on it might lead to a failed firmware update.
+- If you’re going to update the firmware on a device using a USB memory stick or any other kind of external memory, make sure that you use a memory stick of good quality.
+A USB memory stick or an external hard drive with bad blocks might lead to a failed firmware update.

 We’re almost ready to start the firmware update.
 But, before we get to that, there’s one more important thing to do.
-If you’re going to do this by the book, like a professional, you will first want to make a backup of your current firmware.
-If anything goes wrong with the firmware update process, you'll still have a chance to recover your device and bring it to a working condition.
+If you’re going to do this by the book, you might first want to make a backup of your current firmware, like a professional.
+If anything goes wrong with the firmware update process, you still have a chance to recover your device and bring it to a working condition.

 Not all devices allow you to save a copy of their current firmware, but if you can make a backup for the firmware on your device, do it!

-For your average wireless router, all you have to do is launch its web interface in your favorite web browser, head to the firmware settings, point to the location of the new firmware and the start the update process.
+For your average wireless router, all you have to do is launch its web interface in your favorite web browser, head to the firmware settings, point to the new firmware’s location, and start the update process.

-For your smart TV or your media player, updating firmware usually means placing the new firmware file(s) on a USB memory stick, plug it into your device and press an Upgrade button from the settings menu.
+For your smart TV or your media player, updating firmware usually means placing the new firmware file(s) on a USB memory stick, plugging it into your device, and pressing an Upgrade button from the settings menu.

-And for your PC’s motherboard firmware (aka BIOS), it could mean using a specific tool provided by the manufacturer.
-But we’ve already talked about this in a previous guide on how to upgrade the BIOS.
-You can find it here: How To Update The BIOS Of Your Computer's Motherboard In 5 Steps.
+And for your PC’s motherboard firmware (aka BIOS), it could mean using specific ways recommended by the manufacturer, available either as an app for Windows or as a tool that’s built into your UEFI BIOS.
+But, we’ve already talked about this in a previous guide on how to upgrade the BIOS.
+You can find it here: How to update the BIOS of your motherboard.

-Firmware is one of the most important parts of any “smart” device.
-It’s that thing that makes hardware know what, when and how to do the things it’s supposed to do.
+Firmware is one of the most critical parts of any “smart” device.
+It’s that thing that makes hardware know what, when, and how to do the things it’s supposed to do.
 And just like any software, firmware too can be improved.
-If the manufacturer of your device offers new firmware packages for it, than you should definitely upgrade your device.
+Maybe the manufacturer of your device offers new firmware packages for it regularly.
+In that case, you should definitely upgrade the firmware of your device as often as possible.
 But doing so without proper safety measures or doing it in a hurry can lead to disastrous results.
-Before doing any firmware updates for your devices, make sure that you walked through each and every step we’ve shown in this guide.
+Before doing any firmware updates for your devices, make sure that you walked through every step we’ve shown in this guide.
 It may save you from a lot of trouble.